wp-plugins/fullscreen-galleria/readme.txt

 = 0.6.0 =
 * Support for include option in gallery.
 * Better keyboard support (see FAQ)
+* Fullscreen mode (Press F).
+This needs some further testing.

 = 0.5.7 =
 * Handle quotes in camera info too.